dogweather/schema-dot-org/README.md

 </script>
 ```

-You cannot create invalid markup: E.g., If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will
+The library prevents you from creating invalid markup: E.g., If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will
 refuse to create the incorrect JSON-LD.
 Instead, you'll get a message explaining
 the problem: